Tech

 The images showed that the iPhone 16 has a vertical camera stack as opposed to a diagonal one which is found in current base iPhone models.

-Apple analyst Ming-Chi Kuo reports that a tetraprism lens will be featured in both upcoming Pro models, as opposed to just the Pro Max model.
+Apple analyst Ming-Chi Kuo reports that a tetraprism lens will be featured in both upcoming Pro models.
+This contrasts with its previous availability, which was limited to just the Pro Max model.

 That means both Pro models will have 5x optical zoom cameras.